-In Chapter 2, we provided a summary of the key use cases in the DOE community and highlighted the role of streaming and the future needs, gaps and challenges from a streaming perspective.
+In Section 2, we summarized key use cases and the importance of streaming for DOE facilities and scientific applications.
+We also highlighted future needs, gaps and challenges that streaming presents for these use cases.
 In this section, we provide a summary of the state of the art of the field across academia and industry.

-Analysis of the applications in Section 2 yields several observations and areas of further examination.
+An analysis of the applications in Section 2 yields several observations and areas of further examination.